 Provide a step-wise procedure that describes in detail how the work will be performed.
 The procedure should begin and end with the equipment in the normal idle (inoperative) state.

-Include a statement of the required PPE at the beginning of the procedure, and at every location in the procedure where the PPE requirements change.
+Include a statement of the required PPE (Personal Protective Equipment) at the beginning of the procedure, and at every location in the procedure where the PPE requirements change.

 Include details of how you will meet the required elements of your chosen task (e.g. run time, run rate, sample rate etc.)